TheLovinator1/twitter-image-collage-maker/README.md

 # twitter-image-collage-maker

 `twitter-image-collage-maker` combines several images in tweets into one.
-It runs a website that downloads images, combines them into a 2x1, 3x1 and 2x2 and returns the new combined image.
+It runs a website that downloads images from a Tweet, combines them into a 2x1, 3x1 and 2x2 and returns the new combined image.
 This program was made for https://github.com/TheLovinator1/discord-twitter-webhooks.

----

-### Before
+## Before

 <p float="left">
 <img alt="Before1" src="static\img\EJ7n4pfU0AE6gUg.jpg" width="15%" height="15%">